tritolol/RoofSAM/README.md

 ## Building the Dataset

 The experiments in the paper used a proprietary dataset from Wuppertal, Germany.
-To facilitate reproducibility, we provide a script that builds a comparable dataset using aerial imagery from the publicly available [ North-Rhine Westphalia geo data portal ](https://www.opengeodata.nrw.de/produkte/).
+To facilitate reproducibility, we provide a script that builds a comparable dataset using aerial imagery from the publicly available [North-Rhine Westphalia geo data portal](https://www.opengeodata.nrw.de/produkte/).
 This dataset offers imagery at resolutions up to 10cm/pixel—matching the quality and resolution used in the paper.

 The dataset creation script:
 - Downloads building cadastre data.